jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Because they started companies based on mass-collaboration.

-And they broke the rules to do it all.
+And the Traitorous Eight broke the rules to do it all.
 In the late '50s, the era of mass-production was still in full swing.
 Everyone was a line worker—a cog in the wheel of machinery.
 The company gave you a dress code, told you who to socialize with, and what furniture your office was allowed to have.
 The company owned its employees and wrote itself the rulebook to prove it.

 These eight guys said to heck with all that.

 The game of civilization rewards invention and risk, not conformity and business-as-usual.
 Protagonists beat antagonists if they keep innovating.
 So these eight guys left to start their own companies.
 And so changed the world.

 SILICON VALLEY VIDEO
 _This is edited down from [American Experience: Silicon Valley](http://www.pbs.org/wgbh/americanexperience/films/silicon/)._

 Traitors.
 Troublemakers.
 Shameful act.
 Equality over hierarchy.
 Invention over the tried and true.

 Look at your home assistant, smartphone, or laptop, these morals invented your cyborgology.
 Don't take it for granted.
-Other cultures were investing billions into research and development back in 1969, and are now totally forgotten.
+Other cultures were investing billions into research and development back in 1969.
+Now these cultures are totally forgotten.

 The Traitorous Eight and their followers are heroes because they went beyond inventing technology.
-They merged new technology with a new culture to create the Internet Age.
+They merged new technology with a new culture of collaboration to kickstart the Internet Age.

 Now it's your turn.

 We first toy around with new technology.
 Checking news feeds, flying drones, taking endless photos, playing computer games are acts of non-playing characters learning the tools of player gods.
 To become a player god, we only need to use our toys as the levers of power.

-When we hold our medical records, employment contracts, and other open-source tools in our hands, we will finish what the Traitorous Eight started, and upgrade to the Internet Age.
+When we hold our medical records, employment contracts, work portfolios, and other tools made by open-source, in our own hands, we will finish what the Traitorous Eight started, and upgrade to the Internet Age.

 All it takes to reach this new age is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
-Only a modern ruling philosophy will unite us to see the big picture.
+Only a modern ruling philosophy will unite Main Street to see the big picture.

 Antagonism is our mutual enemy, which we must unite into a player god to win our game of civilization.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Each graphic improvement, is your cyborgology getting upgraded.
 It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
 The point is, we've technically evolved so fast, we've far outpaced our politics.
 We need to click a new philosophy, to start living happier lives in our real-life game of civilization._

-We have all this incredible power at our fingertips, and we're letting political pundits tell us if climate change is real?
-We're stuck in two hours of traffic going to bullshit jobs?
+We have all this incredible power at our fingertips, and we're letting bozo Left/Right political pundits tell us if climate change is real?
+We're stuck in two hours of traffic going to bullshit jobs because Michael Scott wants to have friends?

 We're letting Darth Blockbuster tell us to... what?
 Follow his rules that make him king?

 Then comes this pandemic.
 Our society is wondering how to make ventilators, face masks, and hand sanitizer?
 Like serious what the fuck, why we're their factories packed up and sent to foreign lands?
 We did this to benefit who?